mpv-player/mpv/DOCS/man/lua.rst

     After calling this function, key presses will cause the function ``fn`` to be called (unless the user remapped the key with another binding).
+    However, if the key binding is canceled , the function will not be called, unless ``complex`` flag is set to ``true``, where the function will be called with the ``canceled`` entry set to ``true``.

+    For example, a canceled key binding can happen in the following situations:

+    - If key A is pressed while key B is being held down, key B is logically released ("canceled" by key A), which stops the current autorepeat action key B has.
+    - If key A is pressed while a mouse button is being held down, the mouse button is logically released, but the mouse button's action will not be called, unless ``complex`` flag is set to ``true``.

     The ``name`` argument should be a short symbolic string.
 It allows the user to remap the key binding via input.conf using the ``script-message``